Add to MyPages

 While studying in the Online Master’s Degree Program at Cincinnati Children’s Hospital Medical Center students must complete a final master’s project.
 The final master’s project is a culminating educational research activity in which the student should draw upon what he or she has learned in the master’s program and apply it to a real-world project.
 The final product is a paper that is submitted to the student’s master’s committee and presented and defended via web conference with the committee members.
 Many students also seek publication for their paper with appropriate journals and / or presentation at national conferences.

-Detailed information about the final project can be found in the Final Project Handbook, which is also included as Appendix A in the Program Handbook.
+Detailed information about the final project can be found in the Final Project Handbook.

 The project proposal is begun in the master’s research seminar class.
 Students are discouraged from entering the program with a final project idea in mind, as many ideas will be formed as the student progresses through the courses and undertakes a number of class projects that could potentially lead into a final project.
 Ultimately, students are urged to select and develop a project that meets the needs of their institution.